-On May 18, 2012, the Corporation completed the first tranche of a non-brokered private placement consisting of the issue and sale of 2,650,000 units at a price of \$0.25 per unit for aggregate proceeds of \$662,500.
+On May 18, 2012, the Corporation completed the first tranche of a non-brokered private placement consisting of the issue and sale of 2.650.000 units at a price of \$0.25 per unit for aggregate proceeds of \$662,500.
 The first tranche was completed with certain officers and directors (and corporations controlled by them) for cash proceeds of \$251,774 and the settlement of outstanding debts of \$410,726.
 Each unit was comprised of one common share and one-half of one common share purchase warrant.
 Each warrant entitles the holder to purchase one common share for \$0.40 within six months after closing or for \$0.60 within the next six months, provided that, if the average closing price of the Common Shares on the TSX for a period of 20 consecutive business days (following the expiry of the 4-month regulatory "hold period") is greater than \$1.00 per share, the warrants will expire unless they are exercised within thirty (30) days (or such longer period of time as the Corporation may provide) after the Corporation gives notice of acceleration by issuing a press release and depositing a notice in the mail to each warrant holder to accelerate the expiry date of the warrants to the date set out therein.
-On July 23, 2012, the Corporation closed the second tranche of its non-brokered private placement.
+On July 23, 2012, the Corporation completed the second tranche of its non-brokered private placement.
 The second tranche was comprised of 440,000 units at \$0.25 per unit for gross proceeds of \$110,000.
 Each unit was comprised of one common share of the Corporation and one-half of one transferable common share purchase warrant.
 Each warrant entitles the holder to purchase one common share for \$0.40 within six months after closing or for \$0.60 within the next six months, provided that, if the average closing price of the common shares on the TSX for a period of 20 consecutive business days (following the expiry of the 4-month regulatory "hold period") is greater than \$1.00 per share, the warrants will expire unless they are exercised within thirty (30) days (or such longer period of time as the Corporation may provide) after the Corporation gives notice of acceleration by issuing a press release and depositing a notice in the mail to each warrant holder to accelerate the expiry date of the warrants to the date set out therein.
-Combined, the Corporation issued 3,090,000 units for gross proceeds of \$772,000.
+The expiry date for warrants on the second tranche was subsequently extended to July 20, 2015, subject to the Corporation's acceleration rights if the average trading price for 20 consecutive business days is greater than a \$1.10 per share.

-On September 19, 2012, the Corporation closed a non-brokered private placement of 2,919,408 flow-through units at a price of \$0.24 per flow-through unit for aggregate gross proceeds of \$700,658.
+On September 19, 2012, the Corporation completed a non-brokered private placement of 2,919,408 flowthrough units at a price of \$0.24 per flow-through unit for aggregate gross proceeds of \$700,658.
 Each flow-through unit consisted of one flow-through common share of the Corporation and one half of one common share purchase warrant of the Corporation.
 Each whole warrant entitles the holder to purchase one common share of the Corporation for \$0.65 within 36 months after closing, subject to certain acceleration provisions.
 The gross proceeds from the sale of the flow-through units will be used to fund exploration expenses.
-The Corporation also announced the extension of the term of certain warrants issued on July 20, 2012.
-The July 2012 warrants were exercisable at \$0.40 for the first six months after issuance and at \$0.60 for the following six months.
-The term of the July 2012 warrants has been extended, with Toronto Stock Exchange approval, such that the July 2012 warrants will now be exercisable at \$0.40 for the first six months after issuance and at \$0.60 for the following thirty months, subject to certain acceleration provisions from July 20, 2013 to July 20, 2015 in order to be consistent with the warrants issued pursuant to the September 19, 2012 Private Placement.